What is a Peer Tutor?

 Tutors are students with at least a 3.0 GPA in the subject they are tutoring, with an overall cumulative GPA of 2.8 and above.
 Selection of tutors is based on their academic record and faculty recommendations.
 Tutors must have strong interpersonal skills, be able to maintain confidentiality at all times, and be sensitive to the needs of students seeking peer tutoring.

-We recommend that you tutor three subjects per semester.
-We would like you to be selective about which ones you can effectively tutor.
-If you receive more requests from faculty, consider your schedule and if necessary speak with the director.
+We recommend that you tutor for one to three subjects per semester.
+If you receive more requests from faculty, consider which subjects you can most effectively tutor for and your schedule.
+Speak with the CAE Coordinator, if necessary.
 Exemptions may be given for up to five subjects.

-How Do I Get the Recommendations from my Professor?
+How do I get recommendations from my Professor?

-You may have already been contacted by the Professor.
-If this is the case, and you are comfortable with tutoring for this course, please fill in the application.
-If you have not been recommended but think you’d make a good fit for a particular course please directly contact the Professor and have them send a recommendation for you to email@example.com.
+If you think you’d make a good Peer Tutor for a particular course please directly contact the Professor and have them send a recommendation for you to email@example.com.
 We cannot employ you without the recommendation.

 What Happens After Turning in the Application?

-All new Mills tutors (or those who’ve only attended makeup training sessions) must attend the initial Saturday orientation training.
+All new Peer Tutors must attend the mandatory Saturday orientation.
 This session is typically held on the second Saturday of the semester, unless that Saturday is a holiday, and then it will be held on the third Saturday of the month.
-Breakfast and lunch are provided and tutors will be paid for this training time.
-Training occurs between 8:30 am and 2:00 pm.
-There will be no makeup training sessions during the semester.
+Breakfast is provided and tutors will be paid for this training time.
+Training occurs between 8:30 am and 12:30 pm on the Mills campus.